unkcpz/sssp-verify-scripts/2-experiments/finalized_scripts/REDAME.md

 - depend on 003

 After 002 the eos transferability test, this is to extract the results into a h5 file.
+This h5 file is then as the input to generate a `eos.json` which include all the EOS information of all libraries with AE reference.

 ## 006
 006-plot-element-summary/